miguel-rodriguez/ACS-61x-JMeter-Testing/README.md

   - Different user operations
   - Results reporting

 JMeter tests can be executed from JMeter's UI by loading the `ACS_test_scripts/ACS-6-1.jmx` test plan or from the command line.
-We first need to edit and configured the test plan variables to meet our environment details and test needs.
+We first need to edit and configure the test plan variables to meet our environment details and test needs.

 ![JMeter  UI](images/JMeterTestVariables.png)